Student Assembly Against Austerity Press Release

 Students to hold protests, rallies and direct action in national day of action for free education

-Over twenty campuses are participating in today's national day of action for free education and against the government’s austerity programme– the day George Osborne will deliver his Autumn Statement to the House of Commons.
+Over twenty campuses are in today's national day of action for free education and against the government’s austerity programme– the day George Osborne will deliver his Autumn Statement to the House of Commons.

 The day of action will see rallies, protests and peaceful direct action sweep campuses nationwide including in London, Brighton, Gloucestershire, Manchester, Teesside, Sheffield, Coventry and elsewhere.